sltang/jackrabbit-migration/README.md

 <h1>Jackrabbit Repository Configuration Files</h1>
-<p>Basic Jackrabbit clustering repository configuration files are included in the config directory for your convenience.
-It uses MySQL as the backend database.
+<p>We have included some basic Jackrabbit repository configuration files in the config directory.
+They include using Derby or MySQL as database storage.
 You can further customize those files
 to suit your own needs.</p>

 <p>Comments and suggestions are welcomed.</p>